Camp Prep #4: Camper Communication

 Twice a week your camper is required to write a letter or email (on the bar coded sheet) in order to get access to breakfast.
 Please keep in mind that these letters do not have to be to you, the parents.
 This way we can make sure that each camper is communicating with the outside world....mostly.
 (In past years, some parents may or may not have received a letter with the words "MEAL TICKET" written in huge letters across it...)

 Where’s Waldo?
 You’re about to find him.
 Waldo is a website/mobile app where you can see pictures of your campers in action, taken daily by our bunk staff and photographer.
 Photos are sorted by Aidah (age group) and available for download for free.
 You are also able to join their paid service which employs facial recognition software.
 If you participate in the paid service, you upload a picture of your child to the Waldo website before camp, and Waldo will find your child as soon as camp photos are uploaded.
 You then get notified when pictures are posted in real time.
 And so Bubby and Zaide can also kvell, you can request that up to 5 email addresses to receive notifications.

 Click hereto learn more about our Waldo picture service.

 Facebook and Instagram

-If you have any questions at all as you get ready for camp, let us know: email@example.com or 713-723-8354.
+If you aren’t already, make sure to follow us on Facebook and Instagram.
+Through our Daily Digest on Facebook, you can read more about camp activities, highlighting a few Aidot each day.
+On both Facebook and Instagram, our full-time photographer will share high-quality pictures and videos which you can of course share throughout your networks (hint hint!)
+If you have any questions at all as you get ready for camp, no need to use the postal service.
+Send us an email to email@example.com or call us at 713-723-8354.
 You can also search our Knowledge Base to learn more about not only communications with your camper, but anything you may be wondering about to get ready for camp.

 Next up in the Camp Prep Series: Homesickness